QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator: Algorithm

 In order to be able to identify QSLs, one needs to resolve high-$Q$ regions, which correspond to thin surfaces, separating the quasi-connectivity domains in 3D.
 Thus, a proper QSL code needs to perform adaptive refinements around those regions.
 One way to do that is to refine in regions where $Q$ (or its second derivative, for example) is larger than a predefined threshold.
 In \qsl, we employ an alternative method, which identifies those domain boundaries much more robustly.
 The method relies on using Field-line Length Edge (FLEDGE) maps which we introduce next.

-We define a FLEDGE map to be \textit{any} map of the changes of the length of neighbouring field lines.
-As an example, such changes can be mapped out using the gradient magnitude from the Sobel operator applied to a 2D or 3D map of the length of field lines in a section or a volume.
+We define a FLEDGE map to be \textit{any} map of the changes of the length of neighbouring field lines\footnote{For an early paper exploring field-line length (FLL) discontinuities in 1D see \citep{Demoulin96a}.
+The authors there also suggest looking into the discontinuities in the footpoint distance as yet another indicator of connectivity boundaries.
+Here we focus solely on jumps in the FLLs.}.
+As an example, such changes can be mapped out using the gradient magnitude from the Sobel operator (i.e. a 2D or 3D gradient of FLL convolved with a simple smoothing function) applied to a 2D or 3D map of the length of field lines in a section or a volume.
 Examples of FLEDGE maps are shown in the last row of Figure~\ref{TDslices} (discussed further in the next section), where a Sobel filter was applied to the 2D maps of the Field-Line Length (FLL) shown in the middle row of that figure.

 Having introduced FLEDGE maps, let us move on to describe the way adaptive refinements are handled by \qsl.
+First, we sample the volume (or area, in the case of a slice output) of interest on a customizable rectilinear grid.
+Then that 2D/3D array is mapped to a 1D array using the following method.

-That is done by first filling the slice or volume of interest with a Hilbert curve.
+One fills the slice or volume of interest with a Hilbert curve.
 This allows one to map the region of interest onto a one-dimensional curve.
 Thus, the array holding the $Q$ and FLL values in the code can be rendered one-dimensional, with successive elements of that array ordered according to position along the Hilbert curve.

 Hilbert curves carry the useful property that neighboring points on the Hilbert curve are necessarily close together in real space, although the opposite does not necessarily hold.
 In the spirit of the FLEDGE maps described above, our criterion for refining the sampling in a region of interest is checking whether the jump in the FLLs between two successive samples along the Hilbert curve surpasses a certain threshold.
+This threshold thus serves as a termination criterion of the adaptive refinements and is customizable in the code.
+For example, it can be easily modified to require a convergence in $Q$ value, instead.

-One can envision many other possible choices, but we found this rule quite robust, converging on domain boundaries about an order of magnitude faster than using a threshold in $Q$ (or its second derivative along the Hilbert curve) as a refinement criterion.
+One can envision many other possible choices, but we found the default convergence rule quite robust, converging on domain boundaries about an order of magnitude faster than using a threshold in $Q$ (or its second derivative along the Hilbert curve) as a refinement criterion.
 If the FLL jump threshold is surpassed, then the code calculates $Q$ (and the respective field-line length) halfway along the Hilbert curve between those two neighboring samples.

 For convenience, \qsl includes a code which takes the $Q$ (or FLL) array sampled along the Hilbert curve, and converts it into a 2D or 3D array of $Q$ values sampled on a rectilinear grid spanning the respective slice or volume of interest.
 If more than one $Q$ value is found in a cell around a grid point, the value the array converter assigns to that point is the maximum $Q$ value in that cell.
 If there are no samples in a grid cell, then the array converter interpolates the $\log(Q)$ values along the Hilbert curve to fill in the gap.